SharePoint/sp-dev-docs/docs/sp-add-ins/use-the-sharepoint-javascript-apis-to-work-with-sharepoint-data.md

 4. When the start page of the add-in has completely loaded, select the **Purge Completed Items** button.
 If the operation succeeds (you don't get any failure message), all the **Completed** items are deleted and you'll see a pop-up window that says **Completed orientations have been deleted**.

 5. Close the pop-up window.
-The page reloads, and the **Completed** items are no longer in the list view Web Part.
+The page reloads, and the **Completed** items are no longer in the list view web part.

    *Figure 2.
 List after purge of completed items*